Navigate Your Teen’s Emerging Independence

-“My 13 year old wants to spend all her time with her friends.
-Isn’t that our goal, raising them to be independent?
-Why all this focus on keeping them close?”
+"Our 13 year old wants to spend all her time with her friends.
+What happened to our family?"

 We need to invite our children to rely on us emotionally until they’re emotionally ready to depend on themselves.
 Too often, in our culture, we let teenagers transfer their dependency outside the family, with disastrous results.
-Teens often give up a great deal of themselves in pursuit of the closeness they crave, only to crash against the hard reality that other teens aren’t developmentally able to offer them what they need.
+Teens often give up a great deal of themselves in pursuit of the closeness they crave, only to crash against the hard reality that other teens aren’t developmentally able to function as a substitute family.

 It is NOT a sign of healthy emotional development for a teen to push parents away, or for parents to let him.
 That’s a sign of a damaged relationship.
 Attempting to parent when your relationship with your child is damaged is like pushing a boulder uphill.
 It’s never too late in your relationship with your child to do repair work, to move closer.
 But it’s a whole lot harder to build the strong connection you want if the foundation isn’t there.

 Without understanding your teen's inner life, it's hard to understand his choices.
 I'm not saying that even with more connection you'll like his choices, or that you'd make the same ones.
 That's one of the benefits of being an adult -- hopefully you have better judgment than your teen!
 His frontal cortex is still developing into his twenties, so he's still building his impulse control and the ability to foresee the consequences of his actions.
 Good judgment, after all, develops from experience combined with reflection.
 Life will provide your teen with experience.
 Your job is to make sure he has the opportunity to reflect on his experience.
 But you can't do that by rubbing his nose in his bad decisions.
 You have to ask good questions and let him come to his own conclusions.